 meeting, and the actual, intended and potential impact of the

 resident's behavior on the community.

-When a resident has been found responsible for violating a policy,
+When a resident has been found responsible for violating a

-made.
+can be made.
 Interim sanctions remain in place until the conduct

 process is completed.
 If an interim sanction is violated, the

 resident may be removed from the ICC residence and referred to

 the CLC Senior Pastor for further action.
 In addition to being